 From your clothing to the sleeping bag to the camping tent, these camping gears often have temperature ratings provided by manufacturers.
 For example, you may obtain a sleeping bag with a thermal rating of minus 40 degrees Fahrenheit which simply means you will still feel warm even though the outside temperatures have dropped significantly to minus-40.

 In cases where the camping gear doesn’t have thermal ratings, you may want to look at the materials used in its construction.
 For instance, wool is regarded as the best when it comes to trapping warm and dry air close to your body, although down provides the best insulation as long as it doesn’t get wet.

-Forget your favorite cotton t-shirt whenever you’re camping in the winter.
+Forget your favorite cotton v-neck t-shirt whenever you’re camping in the winter.
 Cotton is largely regarded as a sponge, absorbing sweat and preventing the efficient dissipation of moisture into the air.
 What happens is that moisture literally sticks on your skin, making you feel colder.
 The best solution is to create a layer of several types of fabric to keep you warm starting with a base layer.

-Understand that the insulating sleeping bag and clothing only helps keep warmth close and within your body.
+Understand that the insulating sleeping bag and clothing only help keep warmth close and within your body.
 This simply means that body heat is essentially a function of the human body.
-That being said, you may want to warm up first before hitting the bed and putting out the campfire.
+That being said, you may want to warm up first before hitting the bed and putting out the campfire or tent heater.
 The reason is that you don’t want to sleep already feeling cold as there clearly is less body warmth for your insulating gear to trap.
 You can, thus, perform jumping jacks, press-ups, or even sit-ups or any other physical activity that will contract your muscles and generate body heat.
 Do these just before calling it a night and you should stay warmer in your sleep.

 Surviving in cold weather is all about maintaining an optimum body temperature to support normal physiologic processes.
 By adhering to these simple tips, you can stay warm while camping in the winter.